 Before a medical malpractice lawsuit can be filed in Hawaii's court system, Hawaii Revised Statutes section 671-12 requires that the prospective plaintiff "submit an inquiry" to a "medical inquiry and conciliation panel" consisting of one attorney and one properly-licensed physician.

 Submission of the inquiry typically requires payment of a $450 fee, but it may be reduced or waived in certain situations.

 After receiving the inquiry, giving notice to all named care providers, and giving each provider a chance to file a written response, the panel sets a date for to consider all evidence, review medical records, and hear from witnesses.
-The panel then issues a decision, and only if there is a favorable "termination" of the inquiry will the patient be allowed to file a medical malpractice lawsuit in Hawaii's courts.
+If the parties are unable to resolve the issue during the review process, the panel will terminate the panel and the patient will be allowed to file a medical malpractice lawsuit in Hawaii's courts.

 Under Hawaii Revised Statutes section 671-12.5, any inquiry filed with the panel must be accompanied by a "certificate of consultation" in which the injured patient (or the patient's attorney or other representative) declares that he or she has:

 In situations where this certificate can't be obtained—because of an impending lawsuit filing deadline, or because of an inability to obtain a proper consultation despite a "good faith" attempt—exceptions might be made.

 (Note: This is just a simplified summary of Hawaii's procedural requirements for medical malpractice lawsuits.
 For the specifics, and for legal advice that's tailored to your specific situation, it may be time to talk with an experienced Hawaii medical malpractice lawyer.)

 Hawaii, like a number of states, has passed a law that limits or "caps" certain kinds of compensation in certain injury-related civil cases.
 Also like most states, Hawaii's cap applies only to non-economic damages (specifically, "pain and suffering" damages).